 111 by Modou, Cleveden Road

 It’s fair to say we’ve really missed dining at our favourite restaurants.
-Once restrictions ease, make it extra special by booking a table at 111 by Modou.
+Make it extra special by booking a table at 111 by Modou.
 Head chef Modou Diagne is bound to cook up a storm, experimenting with different flavours for his 5-course tasting menu.
 Savour mouth-watering crisp oysters for starters, Ayrshire Pork Cheek for main and finish off with something sweet for your final course.
 Feeling a wee bit more peckish?
 Make it 6 by adding another course.

 Glaschu, Royal Exchange Square